MagneticParticleImaging/MDF/julia/README.md

 # MDF julia code

 This folder contains examplary Julia code for a simple MPI reconstruction.

+## Set up
 In order to use this code one first has to download Julia and apply the packages `HDF5` and `PyPlot` by executing

 ```julia
 Pkg.add("HDF5")